SergeBakharev/carvera_a_to_z/feeds-and-speeds-basics.md

 3. select an **RPM** value
 4. select **WOC** and **DOC** based on the recommanded values on the right \(derived from the selected endmill diameter\)

 This basic worksheet will just compute the required feedrate to get the desired chipload \(taking chip thinning into account\).
-If the computed feedrate turns red, it is beyond the limit of the Shapeoko, and you should select a lower RPM and/or use an endmill with a lower flute count.
+If the computed feedrate turns red, it is beyond the limit of the Carvera, and you should select a lower RPM and/or use an endmill with a lower flute count.

 ## Telltale signs of wrong F&S